The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu

 After applying the SHAM method to populate the simulation catalogues with galaxies and quasars, we generate the \textsc{Uchuu}-DESI lightcones for each tracer by joining together the cubic boxes in spherical shells \citep[see][for a detailed explanation of this method]{Smith22b}.
 The following steps are involved in creating the lightcone:

-\begin{enumerate} \item The $(x,y,z)$ Cartesian coordinates of each galaxy/quasar cubic-box snapshot are transformed so that the observer is at the origin.
-We used the corner of the box as the observer position. \item The cubic box is cut into a spherical shell, with the observer at the centre.
+\begin{enumerate} \item The $(x,y,z)$ Cartesian coordinates of each galaxy/quasar cubic-box snapshot are transformed so that for any chosen observer position, the observer is at the origin.
+For the BGS mocks, periodic wrapping is applied to the galaxy coordinates so that the origin is the centre of the box and the corner of the original un-transformed box is used as the observer position.
+For the LRG, ELG, and QSO mocks, the center of the box is chosen as the observer position. \item The cubic box is cut into a spherical shell, centred on the origin.
 The comoving distance between the observer and the inner/outer edges of the shell corresponds to the redshift halfway between this snapshot and the next/previous snapshot.
 In cases where the outer edge of the shell is bigger than the cubic box, periodic replications are applied.
 If this shell is at a high enough redshift, the inner edge will also be bigger than the central box. \item The spherical shells from each snapshot are joined together to make the lightcone. \item The Cartesian coordinates are converted to (RA, Dec, $z$).